Joe T. Haney: Noble Men of Kyle and other arrangements

 He wrote the signature march of the band "Noble Men of Kyle" in 1972, and it is played numerous times during marchpasts.

 His arrangement of "The Spirit of Aggieland" has been performed by the Aggie Band at all football games since 1968.

 Retirement, death and legacy

 He retired in 1989 and was succeeded by Air force Lieutenant Colonel Ray E. Toler.
 Both Joe Haney and Ray Toler were natives of Marlin, Texas.
 Until Colonel Haney’s death he held the title of Director Emeritus of the Fighting Texas Aggie Band.
-Colonel Haney passed away in March 2016.
+Colonel Haney died in March 2016.
 The following September, he was honored in memoriam by the band with the playing of The Noble Men of Kyle at the first football game of the season with UCLA.

 Haney Drill Field is named in his honor, with the name change taking place in 1992 at the request of a senior cadet.